 One of the most important themes of near field cosmology (Sec.
-5) is the use of chemical signatures in the oldest stars today to interpret the sequence of events in the Galaxy's formation.
+1.5) is the use of chemical signatures in the oldest stars today to interpret the sequence of events in the Galaxy's formation.
 Unfortunately, the chemical yields of the first stars, and therefore their chemical signatures, are not well constrained at the present time (Karlsson et al 2012).
 The signatures are complicated by a number of factors, in particular, the unknown combination of metals that falls back onto any black hole that forms in the subsequent supernova/hypernova explosion (Podsiadlowski et al 2002; Umeda & Nomoto 2003).

-2.3.
-The first black holes
+1.2.3 The first black holes

-Stars in the mass range $9 \leq m{\star}/M{\odot} \leq 40$ are believed to explode as core collapse SNe.
-At the end of hydrostatic burning, stars above ~ 10 M☉ contain an electron degenerate iron core.
+Stars in the mass range $9 \lesssim m{\star}/{\rm M}{\odot} \lesssim 40$ are believed to explode as core collapse SNe.
+At the end of hydrostatic burning, stars above $\sim 10~{\rm M}{\odot}$ contain an electron degenerate iron core.
 As the Fe core continues to grow by silicon shell burning, the electron pressure can no longer counterbalance the increasing gravitational pull and the core collapses.
-An explosive instability develops when the infalling outer layers bounce off the collapsed core (proto-neutron star) and are ejected into the ISM.
+An explosive instability develops when the infalling outer layers bounce off the collapsed core (protoneutron star) and are ejected into the ISM.
 The details of the explosion mechanism is still a topic of debate (Burrows et al 2006; Janka et al 2007).
-Stars around $9 - 10 M{\odot}$ instead form a degenerate O+Ne+Mg core which may collapse due to rapid electron captures on Ne and Mg, prior to the ignition of Ne (Nomoto 1987).
+Stars around $9-10~\rm M{\odot}$ instead form a degenerate O+Ne+Mg core which may collapse due to rapid electron captures on $^{20}\rm Ne$ and $^{24}\rm Mg$ , prior to the ignition of Ne (Nomoto 1987).
 If so, an electron-capture, or ONeMg SN is formed.
 Alternatively, the star loses its outer layers and forms a white dwarf (Garcia-Berro & Iben 1994).

-At the high mass end of the core collapse SN regime $(25 - 40 \text{ M}{\odot})$ , the potential energy of the stellar envelope is comparable to the kinetic energy of the explosion and the innermost layers of the star fall back onto the central neutron star which eventually collapses to a black hole (Fryer 1999).
+At the high mass end of the core collapse SN regime $(25-40~{\rm M}{\odot})$ , the potential energy of the stellar envelope is comparable to the kinetic energy of the explosion and the innermost layers of the star fall back onto the central neutron star which eventually collapses to a black hole (Fryer 1999).
 A weak or faint SN is formed if the black hole is non-rotating.
 For rotating black holes, however, a much stronger explosion may instead be expected in the form of a hypernova (HN; Fryer & Heger 2000).
-Stars with masses above 40 M $\odot$ collapse directly to a black hole.
+Stars with masses above $40~{\rm M}{\odot}$ collapse directly to a black hole.

 For Pop.
-III stars with masses $\gtrsim 100 \, M{\odot}$ , the pair instability kicks in after central carbon burning, driven by the creation of electron-positron pairs.
-Below ~ 140 $M{\odot}$ , this instability causes the star to pulsate violently.
+III stars with masses $\gtrsim 100~\rm M\odot$ , the pair instability kicks in after central carbon burning, driven by the creation of electron-positron pairs.
+Below $\sim 140~\rm M\odot$ , this instability causes the star to pulsate violently.
 While the outer layers are lost in SN-like explosions, the star settles down to form a massive Fe core.
 Eventually the star collapses quietly to form a black hole.
-On the other hand, if the star is in the mass range 140 $\lesssim m/M{\odot} \lesssim 260$ it will face complete disruption as a result of the pair instability, and no remnant is formed (Heger & Woosley 2002).
-In still
+On the other hand, if the star is in the mass range $140~\lesssim~m/\rm M\odot~\lesssim~260$ it will face complete disruption as a result of the pair instability, and no remnant is formed (Heger & Woosley 2002).
+In still more massive stars, the energy released from explosive oxygen and silicon burning, caused by the pair instability, is instead used to photodisintegrate the nuclei in the central core.
+The explosion is halted and a black hole is formed (Fryer et al 2001).